plandex-ai/plandex/docs/docs/quick-start.md

 ### 3. Reject incorrect files.

-While we're working hard to get file updates as reliable as possible, bad updates can still happen.
-If a plan is correct but it was applied incorrectly to a file, you can either [apply the changes](#apply-the-changes) and then fix the problems manually, *or* you can reject the updates to that file and then make the proposed changes yourself manually.
+While we're working hard to make file updates as reliable as possible, bad updates can still happen.
+If the plan's changes were applied incorrectly to a file, you can either [apply the changes](#apply-the-changes) and then fix the problems manually, *or* you can reject the updates to that file and then make the proposed changes yourself manually.

 To reject changes to a file (or multiple files), you can run `plandex reject` with the file path(s):